 "You bastard!"
 I whispered-yelled.
 "Your son was miserable when I picked him up from school today because you forgot him!
-Its Wednesday you utter moron!
-You told me how excited you were to have Joe while the schools were off then went and bloody forgot him because you are too busy competing with FDR over this Lauren!
+It's Friday you utter moron!
+You told me how excited you were to have Joe for the weekend then went and bloody forgot him because you are too busy competing with FDR over this Lauren!
 You promised me that you wouldn't let it affect Joe!
-And he didn't even want to call his mum because he knew she be pissed at you!"
+And he didn't even want to call his mum because he knew she would be pissed at you!"
 I ranted.
 "I swear to God that if you don't call me back the second you hear this I won't ever speak to you again.
 How could you do this to Joe you-" A small beep told me that I'd run out of time.

 With a huff I slammed the device onto my bedside table and turned out the light.
-Making sure it was on loud I closed my eyes and calmed myself down, eventually finding sleep after planning all the things I was going to yell at a certain moron.
+Making sure my phone was loud I closed my eyes and calmed myself down, eventually finding sleep after planning all the things I was going to yell at a certain moron.

 I awoke in the pitch black coughing.
 My eyes quickly caught a hazy orange glow creeping in through the gap below the door.
 Memories consumed me but one thought fought through them: get to Joe!

 Dun, dun, dun!
-I will write as fast as I can but reviews honestly do speed it up!
 Let me know how this was?
 Good?
 Bad?
 Too short?
 Too long?
 How's my characterisation?
 Is there anything you want to happen, see more of?
-Let me know!